matrix-org/sygnal/CONTRIBUTING.md

 This may be preferable if root access is not available or desired.

 For GCM Pushkin proxy testing follow these steps:
+- build a docker image of sygnal named `localhost/sygnal`
+- cd to `./scripts-dev/proxy-test/`
+- **If you want to test with the real FCM service** (otherwise, skip these steps — the FCM service will be replaced with dummy responses):
   - create a firebase project & service account
   - download the service account file from firebase & save to `./scripts-dev/proxy-test/service_account.json`
   - configure the PROJECT_ID in `./scripts-dev/proxy-test/sygnal.yaml`
-- build a docker image of sygnal named `localhost/sygnal`
-- cd to `./scripts-dev/proxy-test/`
+  - comment out the `map-local` lines in `docker-compose.yaml`
 - run `./setup.sh`
 - run `docker compose up`
 - in another terminal, run `docker exec -it sygnal bash`
-- run `chmod +x curl.sh`
 - run `./curl.sh`
+- **If you are testing with the dummy FCM responses (default):**
+  - expect to see a 200 OK response from Sygnal.
+If you get one, the proxy must be working.
+- **If you are testing with the real FCM service**:
   - you can tell if the proxy is **NOT** working by inspecting the sygnal logs & seeing something along the lines of "Network is unreachable" or DNS resolution/proxy errors
-- you cal tell if the proxy is working by inspecting the sygnal logs & seeing the following error from firebase '"code": 400, "message": "The registration token is not a valid FCM registration token"'
+  - you can tell if the proxy is working by inspecting the sygnal logs & seeing the following error from firebase '"code": 400, "message": "The registration token is not a valid FCM registration token"'
   - this is due to the `pushkey` being set to PUSHKEY_HERE in `notification.json`
   - if you want to fully test an actual notification, you will have to update this value in `./scripts-dev/proxy-test/notification.json` before calling `docker compose up`

 ## Updating your pull request